 ACETILS ANG * 20CPR 500MG

-Symptomatic therapy of febrile states and flu and cold syndromes.
+Symptomatic therapy of feverish states and flu and cold syndromes.
 Symptomatic treatment of headache, toothache, neuralgia, menstrual pain, rheumatic and muscular pain.

 Dosage and method of use